rikkimax/twp-d/manuscript/content/oop/inheritance.md

 	myClass2.printIt();
 }
 ```
 In this example *Class2* is shown to contain a field called myNumber yet it is declared in Class1.
 Essentially *Class2* inherits all the fields and methods that *Class1* has inside itself and it can override *Class1*'s behaviour.

+{pagebreak}
 A converted version of this using inheritance would be:

 ```D
 import std.stdio : writeln;